cakephp/docs/en/views/helpers/form.rst

 In addition to the above options, you can mixin any HTML attribute you wish to use.
 Any non-special option name will be treated as an HTML attribute, and applied to the generated HTML input element.

+.. versionchanged:: 3.3.0
+    As of 3.3.0, FormHelper will automatically use any default values defined in your database schema.
+You can disable this behavior by setting the ``schemaDefault`` option to ``false``.

 Options for Select, Checkbox and Radio Inputs
 ---------------------------------------------